 Your AC system cools your home by removing heat and moisture in the air.
 If your humidity levels are excessive, your system will need to work harder just to do its job, resulting in a higher electricity bill and the potential for the issues listed above to arise.
 If you notice your home is humid, we recommend calling Air Authority, A Riteway Service Company, before investing in a dehumidifier, to inspect your AC system.
 Having a professional come out and inspect your system will allow us to:

 - Determine the humidity levels in your home

 - Determine if it’s your AC system that is causing the excess humidity in your home

 - Make any needed repairs or install an HVAC dehumidifier system to regulate humidity and remove anywhere from 6 – 12 gallons of water a day

 When it comes to your home’s humidity levels, it is important to remember that humidity can be tricky to maintain if your HVAC system isn’t working properly.
 If your home feels too sticky or too dry, it’s time to learn more about your home’s air quality to ensure the issues are resolved.
-You can call us at Air Authority, LLC to schedule an inspection today.
+You can call us at Air Authority, A Riteway Service Company to schedule an inspection today.